 At the end of the day, it really comes down to whether or not you want to do something other than dividing your property in half if the marriage ends prematurely.

 It is possible for prenuptial agreement to be declared invalid by the court.
-At a minimum, the document must be written and signed by both parties.
+At a minimum, both parties must write and sign the document.
 Depending on your local regulations, it may or may not also need to be filed with the state.
 If either of these is missing, the document will not stand up in court.

 Other reasons the prenuptial agreement can be declared invalid include: